 France retained second place, ahead of Italy, and Portugal crept into the top 10 at the expense of Australia, which slipped to 11th place in the preliminary OIV data.

 Which country drinks the most wine per person?

-Things have changed a lot in the last few decades, too.
+Things have changed a lot in the last few decades.

-That chart is from the recently updated ‘annual database of global wine markets, 1835-2018’, made freely available by the University of Adelaide’s Wine Economics Research Centre, and created by professor Kym Anderson and economic history professor Vicente Pinilla, with the assistance of A.J.
+That chart is from the ‘annual database of global wine markets’, made freely available by the University of Adelaide’s Wine Economics Research Centre, and created by professor Kym Anderson and economic history professor Vicente Pinilla, with the assistance of A.J.
 Holmes.